adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 #### C.

-- Finally, we apply global rotation to all ground truth boxes $$bi and to the whole point cloud M.
+- Finally, we apply global rotation to all ground truth boxes $$b_i$$ and to the whole point cloud M.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTc0ODkyNzVdfQ==
+eyJoaXN0b3J5IjpbMjAxMjYxNzU5Nl19
 -->